 The Press Club rosin bags are available in a variety of sizes to meet all your extraction requirements, whether you’re pressing with a hair straightener or a commercial piece of equipment.

-For more reading, find out our tips and tricks for How To Fill Rosin Bags.
+For more reading, find out our tips and tricks for How To Pack Rosin Bags.

 FREQUENTLY ASKED QUESTIONS